canjs/canjs/map/doc/prototype.attr.md

 @function can.Map.prototype.attr attr
 @parent can.Map.prototype 2

-@description Get or set properties on an Map.
+@description Get or set properties on a Map.

 @signature `map.attr()`